VIKAS9793/CustomerAI_Project/README.md

 - **Cloud Provider SDKs**: Latest versions of AWS, Azure, and GCP Python SDKs

 ## Table of Contents

+- [Comprehensive Q&A for All Users](./PROJECT_QA_ALL_USERS.md): Frequently asked questions and answers for executives, developers, auditors, and end-users.
+Covers security, readiness, onboarding, risk, and support.
+- [Claim-to-Evidence Mapping](./PROJECT_CLAIM_EVIDENCE_MAP.md): Trace every major project claim to its supporting files, configs, or tests for full transparency and auditability.
+- [Project Security & Readiness](./PROJECT_SECURITY_AND_READINESS.md): Evidence-based documentation of security controls, readiness posture, risk register, and mitigation strategies.
+- [Executive Q&A](./PROJECT_QA_EXECUTIVE.md): Concise answers for leadership and stakeholder review.
+- [Executive Readiness Report](./CustomerAI_Executive_Readiness_Report.md): High-level summary and confidence statement for production deployment.
+- [Live Demo Script](./CustomerAI_Live_Demo_Script.md): Step-by-step guide and talking points for demonstrating CustomerAI to stakeholders.
+- [Executive Presentation Slides](./CustomerAI_Executive_Presentation.md): Slide content for executive briefings and board meetings.
+- [Documentation & Q&A Update Checklist](./PROJECT_DOC_UPDATE_CHECKLIST.md): Use this checklist to ensure all documentation, Q&A, and risk registers are kept up to date as the project evolves.

+## Recent Improvements

+- **Type System:** All high-priority type system issues have been addressed, including undefined names, circular imports, and type mismatches.
+See [docs/TYPE_SYSTEM_ISSUES.md](./docs/TYPE_SYSTEM_ISSUES.md) for details.
+- **Security:** Subprocess vulnerabilities have been fixed.
+- **Code Style:** Formatting and import sorting are being standardized across the codebase.
+- **Documentation:** All changes and fixes are now tracked in the issues documentation for transparency and team awareness.

 - [Quick Start Guide](#quick-start-guide)
 - [Cloud and Deployment Guide](#cloud-and-deployment-guide)
 - [Features](#features)